-Many people thought Hunt was making money in working on and approving the books.
+Some people thought Hunt was making money in working on and approving the books.
 She strongly denied that charge.

 Scientific Temperance Federation Formed

-The Scientific Temperance Federation had great success with a set of stereopticons it developed
+The Scientific Temperance Federation had great success.

 The delivery system for Education of Wheels consisted of “A light express wagon.
 Twenty Scientific Temperance and home-made posters.
-Talking machine.
+“Talking machine.”
 Italian, Swedish, Polish and English talking machine records.
-Various dramatic representations of SCIENTIFIC temperance facts in the form of entertaining models, etc. A good supply of scientific temperance and no-license literature and buttons for children”(emphasis in original).
+Various dramatic representations of SCIENTIFIC temperance facts in the form of entertaining models, etc. A good supply of scientific temperance and no-license literature and buttons for children.1 (Emphasis in original.)

-One member of the Scientific Temperance Federation explained how they operated.
+One member of STF explained how they operated.
 “We drove into fields, stopped in roads, backed into farm yards, up to back doors, sick-room windows.
-Anywhere, where folks tried to dodge us” (Brown, 1914).
+Anywhere, where folks tried to dodge us.”2

 - Crothers, T. The Scientific Temperance Federation – a new movement.
 JAMA, 1907, XLIX(2), 157-158.

 - Hanson, D. Alcohol Education.
-Westport, CT: Praeger, 1996.

 - Stoddard, C. The Teacher’s Part in the Anti-alcohol Movement.
-Boston: The Federation, 1927.
+STF, 1927.

 - The Story of a Paying Investment.
-New Haven, CT: The Federation, 1927.
+STF, 1927.

 - Truth, I.B.
 The Triple Threat, Alcohol – Tobacco – Dope.
-Westerville, OH: The Federation, 1968.
+STF, 1968.